neophy/LocationSimulator/README.md

 Give the LatLng of source and destination in the main method:

-//TODO: Give the values here in degrees
+//Give the values here in degrees

 LatLng src = new LatLng(49, 50);

 LatLng dest = new LatLng(68, 99);